RelateMN Team

 Kallie provides school-based therapy for middle school students and their families.
 She believes a person-centered approach provides the environment needed for youth to feel safe, heard, and cared for, which allows for growth and healing.
 Kallie believes in collaborating with parents when appropriate to provide the best possible support for her clients.
 She identifies as white, straight, and female.
 Outside of work, Kallie enjoys spending time with her kids, pets, family, and friends.

-Kate Sabban, MA, LAMFT (she/her)
+Kate Sabbann, MA, LAMFT (she/her)

 Office-Based Therapist